AWARE: Audio Watermarking with Adversarial Resistance to Edits: Conclusion

 \section{Conclusion}

-This paper advocates \emph{robustness by design} for digital audio watermarking and introduces a time–order–agnostic detector with a Bitwise Readout Head.
-Adversarial evaluation serves as a diagnostic tool to surface right inductive biases, without relying on heavy attack simulation.
-The system delivers high audio quality and consistently low BER across diverse edits, often surpassing strong learning-based baselines.
-However, rather than pursuing “state-of-the-art” claims, particularly tenuous in this domain, given competing metrics and trade-offs, we aim to provide principled guidance on design choices tailored to the intended threat model for digital audio watermarking use cases.
+This paper advocates \emph{robustness by design} for digital audio watermarking and introduces a time--order--agnostic detector with a Bitwise Readout Head.
+The proposed system achieves high audio quality and low error rate across a wide range of audio edits, often surpassing strong learning-based baselines despite not being trained on attack-specific distortions.
+However, rather than pursuing “state-of-the-art” claims, particularly tenuous in this domain, given competing metrics and trade-offs, we aim to provide principled guidance on design choices aligned with practical threat models for digital audio watermarking use cases.